 Recovering Data From a Corrupted or Crashed Flash Drive

-In order to recover data from a flash drive or other USB connected drive using Disk Drill, follow these steps:
+Here’s how to recover data from a USB flash drive using Disk Drill:

 1. Download and install Disk Drill on your Mac.
 You can use the free version of the software to determine if your files can be recovered before upgrading to the Pro version of the application.